websanco/liferay-learn/docs/commerce/latest/en/developer-guide/order-management/implementing-a-custom-order-rule.md

 ```

+The display context is used to retrieve the value for the minimum quantity configured for the order rule.
+The display context contains a single field of type `COREntry` and it is set using the created order rule.
+The display context has one method to retrieve the minimum quantity configured for the order rule and it uses the utility class detailed below.

 ### Add a utility class to retrieve the minimum quantity value

 ```{literalinclude}

 ```

+The `X9K1MinimumQuantityUtil` class retrieves the minimum quantity configured for the order rule.
+It retrieves the value using the property’s name as set in the JSPkey.

 ### Annotate the JSP contributor for OSGi Registration